plaid/react-native-plaid-link-sdk/.github/pull_request_template.md

 - [ ] I have added relevant documentation for my changes.
 - [ ] This PR does not result in any developer-facing changes.

+## Reminder

+If you made changes to typescript or javascript you'll need to update the JS bundle in the example app for tests on CI to pass.
+You'll need to have the SDK copied locally and then run:
+`react-native bundle --entry-file='index.js' --bundle-output='./ios/main.jsbundle' --dev=false --platform='ios' --assets-dest='./ios'`